thomasrichardsopenx/slate/source/index.html.md

 Multi-ad unit.
 Requests ads for multiple ad units in a single call and facilitate coordination between ad units (e.g., competitive exclusion).

 ### Implementing standalone ad tags

 Regardless of the standalone ad tag implementation that you use (that is, using static methods, using instance methods, or for tags running on another server), the way that you include the ad tag in your website source code is the same.

 To implement a standalone ad tag:

 Generate your ad tag in the OpenX UI, via the OpenX API, or manually using the information in this help section.
 Copy the ad tag.
 Paste the ad tag in your website source code.
 You need to paste your ad tag between the HTML body tags, where you want the ad to display.

 The JavaScript request structure must:
-Include the method and required parameters
-Contain only one method (send a separate request for each operation you want to perform) Include the full case-sensitive method name using the following pattern: OBJECT_NAME.method_name.
+* include the method and required parameters contain only one method (send a separate request for each operation you want to perform) Include the full case-sensitive method name using the following pattern: OBJECT_NAME.method_name.
 For example, to request an ad for an ad unit, call the addAdUnit method using the following format: OX_random_string.addAdUnit(auid)
 (Optional) OpenX provides a parameter for JavaScript tags to avoid potential namespace collisions.